cinoaran/4-desc/readme.md

-# Mern stack service application for business clients
+# Service to provide Hotel clients with web presentation and dashboard management.

 > Working on dashboard for a initial setup